- What happened to "dorms"?

 Information regarding linens will be mailed directly to students during the summer, or you can visit Residence Hall Linens at www.rhl.org/tmp.

 Beds in the Barrymore Hotel are queen size, and linens are provided.
+If a student prefers to bring their own linens to the Barrymore, we ask that they bring linens that are not solid white.

 Are the residence halls carpeted? | Back to top.